 - 6. Strategies to engage less participative students - 7.
-Preparing appealing educational resources,

-- 8. Managing group/collaborative work in the classroom - 9.
+Preparing appealing educational resources, - exercises, and other support materials - 8.
+Managing group/collaborative work in the classroom - 9.
 Dealing with students lacking discipline in the classroom - 10.
-Dealing with problematic behavior students

-11. Dealing with students with special learning needs and/or disabilities

-12. Planning/preparing classes using mixed teaching methods
+Dealing with problematic behavior students - 11.
+Dealing with students with special learning needs and/or disabilities - 12.
+Planning/preparing classes using mixed teaching methods